What do you think of death? Is it something to be feared, avoided and denied? Like many people do you ignore it and hope it never bothers you?

 Therefore, death ceases to be a means by which our beloved are taken away and are gone.
 Death becomes a passage through which our beloved experience the joy of entering into the presence of God, the domain of eternity where He is.

 Ultimately it is a passage that we need to think about and meditate upon.
 Unlike most times where we focus upon the destination rather than the road, this passage is significant unto itself.
 Everyone will experience it.
 Regardless of what you believe happens after death, it is universal.
 Happens to everyone.
-This means you.
 Whether the passage of death leads one to Heaven or Hell depends upon the choices we make while alive.
 Therefore death as a passage forces this consideration of our daily living.
 How do we live?
-How are you “trudging the Road of Happy Destiny?”
-Catholic teaching puts that AA slogan in a new light.

 If your attention is focused upon Heaven, and you consciously yearn for that place which is our true home, the death is to be welcomed and not feared.
 Perhaps not desired, but certainly not looked upon with dread.

-It is our way home.Know someone, perhaps yourself, who might like Catholic devotionals for alcoholics?
+NOTE: This post is reblogged from another blog of mine on Death, Judgment, Heaven and Hell that is discontinued.
+Relevant posts on recovery are being migrated one at a time over the next few years to Sober Catholic.Know someone, perhaps yourself, who might like Catholic devotionals for alcoholics?
 Please take a look at my books!
 (Thank you!!)"The Stations of the Cross for Alcoholics"